Rudy Van Gelder: Later career

 Though his output slowed, Van Gelder remained active as a recording engineer into the new century.
 In the late 1990s, he worked as a recording engineer for some of the songs featured in the soundtracks for the Japanese anime series Cowboy Bebop.
-From 1999, he remastered the analog Blue Note recordings he made several decades earlier into 24-bit digital recordings in its RVG Edition series.
+From 1999, he remastered the analog Blue Note recordings he had made several decades earlier into 24-bit digital recordings in its RVG Edition series.
 He was positive about the switch from analog to digital technology.
 He told Audio magazine in 1995:

 The biggest distorter is the LP itself.
 I've made thousands of LP masters.
 I used to make 17 a day, with two lathes going simultaneously, and I'm glad to see the LP go.
 As far as I'm concerned, good riddance.
 It was a constant battle to try to make that music sound the way it should.
 It was never any good.
 And if people don't like what they hear in digital, they should blame the engineer who did it.
 Blame the mastering house.
 Blame the mixing engineer.
 That's why some digital recordings sound terrible, and I'm not denying that they do, but don't blame the medium.

-Van Gelder continued to reside in Englewood Cliffs until his death on August 25, 2016.
+Van Gelder continued to live in Englewood Cliffs until his death on August 25, 2016.

 The Van Gelder sound

 Van Gelder was secretive about his recording methods, leaving fans and critics to speculate about his techniques.
 He would go as far as to move microphones when bands were being photographed in the studio.
 His recording techniques are often admired by his fans for their transparency, clarity, realism, warmth and presence.
 Van Gelder pioneered use of close miking techniques, peak limiting, and tape saturation to imbue the music with an added sense of immediacy.
-He also demonstrated a commitment to superior signal-to-noise ratio while recording and mastering, allowing Van Gelder to achieve greater volume on his LPs and minimize tape hiss and vinyl surface noise.
+He also demonstrated a commitment to superior signal-to-noise ratio while recording and mastering, allowing him to achieve greater volume on his LPs and minimize tape hiss and vinyl surface noise.
 Van Gelder was unusual compared to other recording engineers of the time insofar as he enjoyed ownership of the entire recording and post-recording process (excepting the pressing of the records themselves).
-This control gave Van Gelder the opportunity to ensure that the final records reflected the sound of the original tape recording, with each record baring his hallmark: a small 'RVG' inscribed into the run-out area.
+The control gave Van Gelder the opportunity to ensure that the final records reflected the sound of the original tape recording, with each record bearing his hallmark: a small 'RVG' inscribed into the run-out area.

 Though instrumental in developing the so-called 'Blue Note sound', Van Gelder's approach was often dictated by the production personnel with whom he worked.
 Blue Note's Alfred Lion worked closely with Van Gelder during sessions:

-Such close supervision rarely applied when Van Gelder was recording for other labels, such as Prestige or Savoy, enabling him to explore and pioneer new sound engineering techniques:
+Such close supervision rarely applied when Van Gelder was recording for other labels, like Prestige or Savoy, enabling him to explore and pioneer new sound engineering techniques: